0versc0re/A-game-about-rolling-Dice/README.md

 ### old_main.py

 **old_main.py** is a version without the curses library, I won't be updating it ever in the future.

+### Save files

+***1.6.3*** save files are not compatible with save files from previous versions.</br>
+A way to convert old save files to new save files is:
++ Copy the old save
++ Start a new game
++ Copy save data from old save into new save
++ Load the new save

 ## Things I may add to this game in the future